securitytxt/security-txt/draft-foudil-securitytxt.md

 are preferred when submitting security reports.
 This set MAY list multiple values, separated by commas.
 If this directive is included then at least one value MUST be listed.
-The values within this set are language tags (as defined in {{!RFC5646}}).
-If this directive is absent, security researchers MAY assume that English is the default language to be used, as per section 4.5 of {{!RFC2277}}).
+The values within this set are language tags (as defined in {{!RFC5646}}.
+If this directive is absent, security researchers MAY assume that English is the default language to be used (as per section 4.5 of {{!RFC2277}}).

 The order in which they appear MUST NOT be interpreted as an indication of